cmaijala/Apartment-For-Rent-Classified/README.md

 ### __Project 4: Chinna Maijala, Kimberly Her, Yara El-Emam, and Zane Huttinga__

 ## Description
 We analyzed the Apartments for Rent dataset, sourced from the USA classifieds on the UCI Machine Learning Repository.
 Our objective is to leverage machine learning techniques, including Linear Regression, Neural Networks, and Random Forest, to evaluate model performance and build predictive models that can be applied for future rental price predictions.
+The project also utilized Apache Spark for initial data handling and exploration, efficiently loading and processing the raw dataset before transitioning to Pandas for in-depth analysis and machine learning workflows.

 ## Link to Data Set from UCI Machine Learning Repository
 https://archive.ics.uci.edu/dataset/555/apartment+for+rent+classified